Chenghao-Qiu/Chenghao-Qiu.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website!
-I'm Chenghao Qiu, currently an BSCS at the [School of Future Technology](https://qiushi.tju.edu.cn), [Tianjin University](https://www.tju.edu.cn/).
-Incoming PhD student in [Computer Science and Engineering](https://engineering.tamu.edu/cse) at [Texas A&M University](https://www.tamu.edu), Fall 2025.
+Welcome!
+I'm a PhD student in [Computer Science and Engineering](https://engineering.tamu.edu/cse) at [Texas A&M University](https://www.tamu.edu), advised by [Yi Zhou](https://engineering.tamu.edu/cse/profiles/zhou-yi.html).
+I hold my B.S. degree in Computer Science from [Tianjin University](https://www.tju.edu.cn/).

 You can access my Email and [GitHub](https://github.com/Chenghao-Qiu) through the sidebar on the left.
 Feel free to click on the top menu or [here](https://chenghao-qiu.github.io/cv/) to view my CV.